quicwg/base-drafts/draft-ietf-quic-recovery.md

 congestion avoidance.
 This can happen due to insufficient application data or flow control limits.

-A sender can use the pipeACK method described in Section 4.3 of {{?RFC7661}} to determine if the congestion window is sufficiently utilized.
+A sender can use a variety of mechnaisms to determine if the congestion window is sufficiently utuilized.
+For example, the pipeACK method described in Section 4.3 of {{?RFC7661}}.

 A sender that paces packets (see {{pacing}}) might delay sending packets and not fully utilize the congestion window due to this delay.
 A sender